znaeem/discord-sarcasm-bot/README.md

 # discord-sarcasm-bot
-A discord bot that can understand and dish out sarcasm.
+A discord bot that can recognize and dish out sarcasm.